Mormon Handcart Story: The Thirteen Hundred Mile Journey of Faith

 By early August, they had reached the Missouri River and by mid to late August they had reached Florence, Nebraska.
 Here, each company held meetings to discuss whether they should spend the winter in Florence or continue onward to the Salt Lake Valley.
-Although some, including one of the more experienced leaders Levi Savage, voiced the opinion of staying due to the coming onset of winter, the lack of warm clothing, pregnant women and children, the final decision was made to try to reach Salt Lake City.
+Although some, including one of the more experienced leaders Levi Savage, voiced the opinion of staying due to the coming onset of winter, pointing out the lack of warm clothing, pregnant women, children and the elderly.
+However, the saints were anxious to reach their destination and the final decision was made to try to reach Salt Lake City before winter.

 Throughout September things went well but in October the weather began to change and become colder.
 Provisions began scare and were rationed.
 The saints began to lose weight and strength needed to pull their carts.
 More and more of the elderly and the children became sick and deaths increased almost on a daily basis.

 The journey was becoming a nightmare but the saints held fast to their amazing faith in God that he would deliver them safely to their new homeland.